Reimagine Black Youth Mental Health

 Goals

-Focus on Black Joy: Shift the narrative from deficit to well-being.
+Focus on Black Joy: Shift the narrative from deficit to wellbeing.
 This honors the diversity of the Black experience and celebrates Black identity and cultures.

-Strengthen the ecosystem: Create the environments for Black youth to thrive, increasing resources and connections for organizations, families and communities.
+Strengthen the ecosystem: Create environments for Black youth to thrive, increasing resources and connections for organizations, families and communities.

 The approach

-- What we can imagine determines what we achieve.
+What we can imagine determines what we achieve.

 The Advisory Council’s approach: